nosaxa/frontend-project-lvl1/README.md

-### Hexlet tests and linter status:

 [![Actions Status](https://github.com/nosaxa/frontend-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/nosaxa/frontend-project-lvl1/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability)](https://codeclimate.com/github/codeclimate/codeclimate/maintainability)
 ![Eslint](https://github.com/nosaxa/frontend-project-lvl1/actions/workflows/linter.yml/badge.svg)

----

 ## What is this?

-It is five mathematical games which let users check their mathematical and logical skills and find the gaps in their knowledge
+This is five mathematical games kit which let users check their mathematical and logical skills to find gaps in knowledge

 ## How to start using the program: